Khan1509/turbotags-website.a/replit.md

 - **Current State**: Fully functional with fallback data, ready for OpenRouter API integration

 ## Recent Changes
-- ✅ Successfully imported GitHub repository to Replit (Sept 7, 2025)
+- ✅ Successfully imported GitHub repository to Replit (Sept 8, 2025)
-- ✅ Fixed all dependency issues and compatibility problems
+- ✅ Fixed missing dependencies issue by reinstalling all npm packages
-- ✅ Resolved Tailwind CSS v4 compatibility by downgrading to v3.4.14
-- ✅ Updated PostCSS configuration for proper CSS processing
-- ✅ Fixed Vite configuration for proxy compatibility with cache control headers
+- ✅ Verified Vite configuration is properly set up for Replit environment
-- ✅ Set up development server on port 5000 with proper host settings
+- ✅ Development server now running successfully on port 5000 with proper host settings
-- ✅ Verified all API endpoints working correctly with fallback data
+- ✅ All API endpoints working correctly with fallback data when OPENROUTER_API_KEY is not set
-- ✅ Configured deployment settings for autoscale hosting
+- ✅ Configured deployment settings for autoscale hosting with build process
 - ✅ All website functionality tested and working correctly
+- ✅ Project import completed successfully

 ## Project Architecture
 - **Frontend**: React SPA with React Router